jishanshaikh4/mole-in-the-hole/README.md

-# Mole in the Hole
+# :bomb: Mole in the Hole
 A classical game of mole in the hole in Vanilla.js (JavaScript :)).
 My implementation of Whoop-the-mole challenge adapted from JS 30 Challenge.

 ## Improvements to original challenge